Nicocovi/cicdlambdalayers/README.md

-# cicdlambdalayers
+# Lambda Layers in a CI/CD Pipeline
-Lambda Layers in a CI/CD Pipeline
+This repository aims to demonstrate how to separate the libraries from an automatic lambda deployment, deploying the layer as lambda layer.